MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embed-powerbi-report-in-system-form.md

 |   **TileUrl**            |    The Power BI report or tile URL that you want to embed.
 Be sure to use the correct Power BI subdomain name (you might need to replace app.powerbi.com with your own) and report Id (replace reportId=544c4162-6773-4944-900c-abfd075f6081 with your own).
 For example, `https://app.powerbi.com/reportEmbed?reportId=544c4162-6773-4944-900c-abfd075f6081`. |
 | **solutionaction="Added"** | If the table already exists in the target environment leave the `solutionaction=Added` parameter for the cell element as provided in the XML sample.
 If the table doesn’t exist in the target environment, remove the `solutionaction=Added` parameter. |

-4. Import the solution into the target environment.
+4. Create a zip file out of all the solution files previously extracted.
+Then, import the solution into the target environment.

 ## Embed with contextual filtering